vfarcic/devops24/manuscript/06-jenkins-setup.md

 We should set labels that define the machine we're going to use as a Jenkins agent.
 It is always a good idea to be descriptive, even if we're sure that we will use only one of the labels.
 Since that node is based on Ubuntu Linux distribution and it has Docker, our labels will be *docker ubuntu linux*.
 Please type the three into the *Labels* field.

 There are a couple of methods we can use to establish the communication between Jenkins and the newly created node.
 Since it's Linux, the easiest, and probably the best method is SSH.
-Please select *Launch slave agents via SSH* as the *Launch Method*.
+Please select *Launch agent agents via SSH* as the *Launch Method*.

 The last piece of information we'll define, before jumping into credentials, is the *Host*.
 Please type *10.100.198.200*.